croaky/blog/articles/block-ads-etc-hosts.md

 Ad blockers such as Adblock and AdBlock Plus (different companies) are installed as browser extensions.
-They must be installed in each browser on each of your devices.
+They are installed in per-browser, per-device.
 Like any browser extension,
-they can read the HTML of every site you browse.
+they can read the code of every site you browse.

 ## DNS sinkholes